AndrewChap/symdim/README.md

 * Add tests
 * Display units in TeX
 * Refactor some of the kludges
+* When using SymPy's `solve` function, account for cases with multiple solutions
 * Instead of storing `unit` and `value` as two separate fields, it might be better to only use one field of Pint units, and have a flag as to whether we know the value or only the units, and display it accordingly.
-* Look into derivatives/integration in Sympy and see if we can implement that with Pint
+* Look into derivatives/integration in SymPy and see if we can implement that with Pint